How McDonald’s cracked the code to captivate the Indian Market

 In Conclusion

 Today, McDonald’s is one of the leading quick-service restaurant (QSR) chains in India.
-With over 300 outlets and a presence across metros and smaller cities, it has become synonymous with affordable and tasty fast food.
-The brand has achieved a significant share in the Indian QSR market, generating a revenue of 22 billion USD as of 2024.
+With over 300 outlets across metros and smaller cities, it has become synonymous with affordable and tasty fast food.
+McDonald’s India generated around ₹4,100 crore in revenue as of 2025, reinforcing its dominance in the QSR space.
+(Source: Reuters)

 Frequently Asked Questions